Ajirola/SURVIVAL-ANALYSIS-ON-DIABETIC-READMISSION/README.md

 4️⃣ The **interquartile range** (10 to 21 meds) suggests that **50%** of patients were prescribed between **10 and 21 medications**, offering a baseline for grouping medication levels (Low–Very High).

-5️⃣ Most patients were **not readmitted within 30 days**, but a meaningful subset had early readmissions—setting the stage for analyzing the influence of age, insulin usage, and medication group on survival probability.
+5️⃣ Most patients were **not readmitted within 30 days**, but a meaningful subset had early readmissions setting the stage for analyzing the influence of age, insulin usage, and medication group on survival probability.